-You can become a Junior Ranger by completing our Junior Ranger Handbook or Cards.
-During the summer we also have Junior Ranger Challenges and Special Programs.
-To learn more visit our Be A Junior Ranger webpage.
+You can become a Junior Ranger by completing our Junior Ranger Handbook or activity cards.
+During the summer we also offer Junior Ranger Challenges and Programs.
+To learn more visit our Junior Ranger page.

 Can I fish in the park?

 If you have a vaild Ohio fishing license then you can fish in the park.
 You must follow the laws and regulations of the Ohio Department of Natural Resources.
 For more information visit our fishing page.